kshehata/Kaito-Anki-JP-Addon/README.md

 2. Enter Japanese text in the source field
 3. Click the "Kaito's Japanese Magic" button in the editor toolbar
 4. The wizard will guide you through:
-   - Confirming the reading
+   - Confirming the reading and clicking "Next"
-   - Editing the definition
+   - Editing the definition and clicking "Next"
-   - Selecting an image for the word
+   - Selecting an image by clicking on it (the selected image will be highlighted)
+   - Clicking "Next" to continue after selecting an image
+   - Clicking "Finish" on the final screen to add everything to your card

 ## Requirements